Agoric/documentation/main/distributed-programming.md

 JavaScript code runs in the context of a [`Realm`](https://www.ecma-international.org/ecma-262/10.0/index.html#sec-code-realms).
 A realm is composed of the set of *primordials* (objects and functions of the standard library like `Array.prototype.push`) and of a global object.
 In a web browser, an iframe is a realm.
 In Node.js, a Node process is a realm.

-For historical reasons, the ECMAScript specification requires the *primordials* to be mutable (`Array.prototype.push = yourFunction` is valid ECMAScript but not recommanded).
+For historical reasons, the ECMAScript specification requires the *primordials* to be mutable (`Array.prototype.push = yourFunction` is valid ECMAScript but not recommended).
 SES provides to turn the current realm into an **immutable realm**, that is a realm within which, the primordials are deeply frozen.
 It also allows to create **Compartments**.

 Compartments are "mini-realms".
 They have their own dedicated global object and environement, but they inherit the primordials from their parent realm.